Privacy Hub

 Other Profiling

-Typically, these characteristics are (once compiled) at an anonymous level i.e. you are not directly identified.
-However, where we share this data with our clients, they might link it to relevant individuals (for example, an individual living in London might be linked to the data profile we have created in relation to residents of London).
+Typically, these characteristics are anonymous once compiled, i.e. individuals are not directly identifiable.
+However, when we share this data with our clients they might link it to relevant individuals (for example, an individual living in London might be linked to the data profile we have created in relation to residents of London).

 9. WHAT ARE YOUR RIGHTS IN RELATION TO YOUR PERSONAL DATA?

-Data protection law provides you with a number of rights in relation to your personal data (which are summarised below and expanded in the sub-sections following).
-You can exercise these rights by contacting us via the details set out in SECTION 1.
+In certain circumstances, data protection laws provide you with a number of rights in relation to your personal data.
+You can exercise your rights by contacting us using the details provided above.

-• access your personal data and be provided with certain information in relation to it, such as the purpose for which it is processed;
+• The right of access.
+This is also known as a data subject access request (DSAR) and allows you to receive copies of your personal data and be provided with certain information in relation to it, such as the purpose for processing.
+Click here for more information about how to exercise this right.

-• require us to restrict the processing of your personal data;
+• The right to restrict processing, which requires us to restrict the processing of your personal data in certain circumstances;

-• receive the personal data which you have provided to us in a commonly used, machine readable format, where we are processing it on the basis consent or to comply with a contract with you (please see the above tables) and such processing is automated; and
+• The right to data portability.
+This allows you to receive the personal data that you have provided to us in a machine readable format, where we are processing it on the basis of consent or have entered into a contract with you and the processing is automated.

 9.1 WHAT CAN I DO IF I WANT TO SEE MY PERSONAL DATA HELD BY EQUIFAX?

-Equifax provides a quick and efficient way to access your credit report for free and on-line within a few minutes where we can positively confirm your on-line identity.
-Click below to start the process:
+Equifax provides a quick and efficient way to access your credit report for free online within a few minutes once we have verified your identity.
+Click here to start the process.

 Request a paper copy of your Statutory Credit Report

-You can request a free postal copy of your Statutory Credit Report in two ways - online or via our credit report application form which you can download then post to the following address:
+You can request a free postal copy of your Statutory Credit Report via:

-A copy of your Statutory Credit Report will be posted to your home address within one month but is likely to be much quicker than that.
+A copy of your Statutory Credit Report will be posted to your home address within one month.

-You can also request a free downloadable copy (available in PDF format) of the other information Equifax holds about you.
-Click below to start the process:
+You can also request a free PDF downloadable copy of the other information Equifax holds about you.
+This is known as a Data Subject Access Request (DSAR).
+Click here to start the process.

 It may take us up to one month to collate and provide you with this information.

-If you require a copy of your personal data in a format such as braille or audio, please use one of the contact channels detailed in SECTION 1 above, to make your request
+If you require a copy of your personal data in a format such as braille or audio, please contact us using the details SECTION 1.

 9.2 DO I HAVE A ‘PORTABILITY RIGHT’ IN CONNECTION WITH MY EQUIFAX DATA?